finbarrocallaghan/blog-posts/13/5/tmux_conf.md

 another consequence of the single server thing is that you can send any individual pane pretty much wherever you want, with
 <p align="center">`:join-pane -t session_name:window_number.pane_number`</p>

+####synchronize-panes
+if you have lots of panes open, but want to do the same thing in all of them.. you can toggle this functionality on/off by doing
+<p align="center">`:set synchronize-panes`</p>
+which looks a bit unwieldy, but fortunately tab-completion saves the day

 [1]: http://tmux.sourceforge.net/